 Instead, during a few winter weeks in Indonesia, we experienced Christmas, New Year's, the beginning of Ramadan (a month of daytime fasting for devout Muslims), Chinese or lunar New Year's and Idul Fitri, the several days of feasting at the end of Ramadan.
 We launched into a series of local festivities featuring colored lights, music and all the traffic associated with family visits and food-shopping excursions.
 But the tone was more restrained and the signs, lights and images looked like the Christmas season I remembered as a child.

 Ramadan is based on a lunar calendar, so the dates change from year to year.
-In 1998, daytime fasting starts just a couple of hours after the Dec.
-31 firecrackers fade.
 The government has asked people who celebrate Christmas and New Year's to be considerate of those who will begin fasting.
 Some expatriate residents interpret that to mean New Year's Eve parties have been banned outright.

 Indonesia received Islam peacefully during the 14th century through visitors on the trade routes.
 Prior to that, Buddhist and Hindu kingdoms were well established, but by the time the colonial powers arrived in the 16th century, Islam was the dominant religion.
 Freedom of religion was protected at the time of Indonesia's independence in 1945.
 On the whole, the Islamic majority and the Christian, Hindu and Buddhist minorities are generous in their toleration of each other.